 Boyle (2013) has supported a definition of a ‘small hand’ (in relation to playing the conventional keyboard) to be consistent with Farias et al. (2002) who defined a ‘small hand’ as one that could not reach a tenth.
 This benchmark also marks the ability to play octaves with ease, speed and comfort in all situations.
 It is assumed that a classical pianist may wish to be able to play across a wide range of repertoire, to the best of their musical ability.
 This would include works from the time of Beethoven and Schubert onward.
 Jazz pianists also like to be able to reach tenths.

-Thinking about comfortable octave playing a span of about 8.5 inches (21.6 cm) is desirable in order to:
+Thinking about comfortable octave playing, a span of about 8.5 inches (21.6 cm) is desirable in order to:

 - eliminate tension in fast, extended octave passages (such as in Chopin’s Butterfly Etude or Heroic Polonaise).
-This assessment is based on personal experience of a number of pianists who have experienced ESPKs of different sizes and the work of Yoshimura and Chesky (2009) in particular.
+This assessment is based on personal experience of a number of pianists who have experienced keyboards of different sizes and the work of Yoshimura and Chesky (2009) in particular.
 Tension in octave playing not only results in discomfort but limits speed and tone control, but has been found to increase the risk of injury.
 (See: Hand size as a risk factor).

 - be able to play legato octaves (using 3rd and 4th fingers) as desired.

 - minimise inward and outward movement when moving rapidly between black and white keys (such as in polonaises with dotted rhythms).
-Power is also reduced when the hand needs to come forward and flatten out to play white key octaves rather than being able to reach comfortably over the black keys.
+Power is also reduced when the hand needs to come forward and flatten out to play white key octaves rather than being able to arch comfortably over the black keys.